ErsatzTV/ErsatzTV.org/docs/search/index.md

 - `sub_language_tag`: The episode subtitle stream language tag
 - `release_date`: The episode release date (YYYYMMDD)
 - `added_date`: The date the episode was added to ErsatzTV (YYYYMMDD)
+- `chapters`: The number of chapters in the episode
 - `minutes`: The rounded-up whole number duration of the episode in minutes
 - `seconds`: The rounded-up whole number duration of the episode in seconds
 - `height`: The episode height